jimbateson7/https-claudiadecarlo.com-/src/services/reclaim-your-body-with-your-mind-12-week-transformation-programme.md

 **If you...**

-Are tired of starting over
+→ Are tired of starting over\

-Have done diets but feel disconnected from your body
+→ Have done diets but feel disconnected from your body\

-Are exercising but not getting the results you want
+→ Are exercising but not getting the results you want\

-Want to feel at home in yourself, no more feeling like you’re escaping Are open to exploring emotions, mindset, and movement together
+→ Want to feel at home in yourself, no more feeling like you’re escaping \
+→ Are open to exploring emotions, mindset, and movement together

-RECLAIM YOUR BODY WITH YOUR MIND
+### RECLAIM YOUR BODY WITH YOUR MIND

 The programme in a nutshell

-Phase 1: Self-knowledge
+**Phase 1: Self-knowledge**

 Identify wounds, shadows, and limiting beliefs of your ego.
 Learn to be a curious observer without identifying.

-Phase 2: Guided process
+**Phase 2: Guided process**

 I guide you in powerful mindset shifts and body-based practices to alchemise pain into strength.

-Phase 3: Integration
+**Phase 3: Integration**

 Implement daily practices that sustain your peace, power, and progress.
 This is where it sticks.

-\*Until you make the unconscious conscious,

-it will direct your life and you will call it fate.” - C.G.
-Jung*
+### \

-RECLAIM YOUR BODY WITH YOUR MIND Final Promise
+Final Promise

-This programme is not for you if you’re looking for quick fixes.
+This programme **is not for you if you’re looking for quick fixes.**

-This journey requires radical responsibility and the courage to face and sit with difficult emotions (don’t worry, you’ll learn how to do it with support and skill)
+This journey requires **radical responsibility** and the courage to face and sit with difficult emotions (don’t worry, you’ll learn how to do it with support and skill)

-This is a deeply transformational programme.
+This is a **deeply transformational programme**.
 It's about uncovering who you truly are, releasing what’s been holding you back, and tapping into your full power so you can experience more vitality, groundedness, freedom, and joy.

-It blends a science-backed framework for habit formation, leverages the neuroplasticity of the brain, and teaches you the foundations of emotional mastery.
+It blends a **science-backed framework** for habit formation, leverages the neuroplasticity of the brain, and teaches you the foundations of emotional mastery.

 The promise is not that you will lose weight.

-You’ll lose what’s been weighing you down ...The body will follow!
+**You’ll lose what’s been weighing you down** \
+\
+**...The body will follow!**

-No more wobbling, you will actually crave healthy habits.
+**No more wobbling, you will actually crave healthy habits.**

-RECLAIM YOUR BODY WITH YOUR MIND
+### RECLAIM YOUR BODY WITH YOUR MIND

-Includes
+### **Includes**

-✔️ Bespoke coaching programme
+✔️ Bespoke coaching programme\

-✔️ 12x private 1:1 sessions (60-90 minutes)
+✔️ 12x private 1:1 sessions\

-✔️ 12 weeks of support via Telegram voice/text
+✔️ 12 weeks of support via Telegram voice/text\
 ✔️ Option to continue on a monthly retainer fee, guiding you until you feel comfortable that the habit is established.

-Investment
+### **Investment**

-Beta price: £977
+**🚀 Beta price: £977** \
+\
 (*Full launch price: £1,969*)

 I offer a *FREE Discovery Call* (a high-value coaching session in itself) to help you decide if this programme is the right fit for you.